jradwan/Piwigo-physical_photo_move/README.md

 - - -
 ## Disclaimer

-This is my first attempt at developing a plug-in for Piwigo!
+This is my first attempt at developing a plugin for Piwigo!
 It was created to address a specific problem I was having with photo management and physical albums.

 ***WARNING!*** PPM makes file system and database changes! _Please_ make sure you have a backup of your Piwigo folder structure and database before trying this plugin for the first time.